 The treeline is reached at 980 m elevation.
 The forest is mountain beech with grassy undergrowth, and as the track is not overly popular it is not well-worn, so pay careful attention to the orange markers.
 As the track climbs toward point 1092 m on the topo map the forest transitions to an interesting area of stunted mountain beech, where the canopy isn’t too far above head height.

 West of the summit the track follows a sharp ridge with a very steep drop-off to the south.
-There are several openings in the trees that allow great views to the south.
-In several places you will need to clamber over vertically-oriented outcrops of limestone, some of which will require great care as you lower yourself down from them.
-The steep descent lasts a few hundred metres before the gradient of the ridge eases of, and the track passes through red beech forest for the remainder of the distance to Junction Saddle.
+There are several openings in the trees that allow great views southward.
+In several places you will need to clamber over vertically-oriented outcrops of limestone.
+The steep descent lasts a few hundred metres before the gradient of the ridge eases, and the track passes through red beech forest for the remainder of the distance to Junction Saddle.

-The track near the summit of Wooded Peak is very steep and great care is required when climbing over the limestone outcrops.
-The track is not obvious in places so good navigation skills may be required.
-As the track reaches high elevations ensure that bring appropriate warm-weather gear.
+The track near the summit of Wooded Peak is very steep, and great care is required when climbing over the limestone outcrops.
+The track is not obvious in places so good navigation skills may be necessary.
+As the track reaches high elevation ensure that you bring appropriate outdoor clothing.